SEIR-7-06/project-one/README.md

 ## DESCRIPTION

 It's time to put everything that you've learned in the past month together!
-For your first project you will build a full stack web application using jQuery and AJAX, Express, Node.js, Mongoose, and MongoDB.
+For your first project you will build a full stack web application using Express, Node.js, Mongoose, and MongoDB.

 The objective of this project is to: